etishor/etishor.github.io/_posts/2006-10-12-web-application-security-flows.md

 which, if the assumptions are correct, will insert a new user x witch is admin.

 This example is only supposed to give you an idea of this attack vector on an application.
-Evan if this example is very simplistic I&#8217;m amazed of how many application i found ( and find every day ) that are vulnerable to this attack.
+Evan if this example is very simplistic I'm amazed of how many application i found ( and find every day ) that are vulnerable to this attack.

 As a habit when i see an URL that contains something like variable=value i usually try changing value to an &#8216; and see what happens.
 This takes only a few seconds.
 If i end up in an empty page most probably the attack works but errors are not displayed.
 If the application keeps working but says an error has occurred again most probably this attack works.
-If no error is displayed and the application keeps working as expected it only means that the particular variable that I&#8217;ve changed is probably checked and escaped before building the query string.
+If no error is displayed and the application keeps working as expected it only means that the particular variable that I've changed is probably checked and escaped before building the query string.

 Again i have to say that if you test your application like this and nothing happens it DOES NOT mean that your application is secure, only that the particular variables that you tried are probably escaped.

-I&#8217;ll stop here for now, but just remember to change the URL every time you see a variable and do report the problem to the author or owner of the application so that maybe the web will become a safer place.
+I'll stop here for now, but just remember to change the URL every time you see a variable and do report the problem to the author or owner of the application so that maybe the web will become a safer place.

-&#8230; more to come soon &#8230;
+... more to come soon ...

 <img src="http://imgs.xkcd.com/comics/exploits_of_a_mom.png" alt="Exploits of a mom" width="666" height="205" />